UniMath/agda-unimath/src/real-numbers/maximum-lower-dedekind-real-numbers.lagda.md

       is-least-binary-upper-bound-binary-max-lower-ℝ
 ```

-### The maximum of an inhabited family of lower reals is a least upper bound
+### The maximum of an inhabited family is a least upper bound

 ```agda
 module _